xynehq/jaf/src/adk/providers/STREAMING.md

 ## Overview

-The FAF ADK now supports real streaming from LLM providers, replacing the previous simulated chunking approach.
+The JAF ADK now supports real streaming from LLM providers, replacing the previous simulated chunking approach.
 This provides a better user experience with faster time-to-first-token and real-time response display.

 ## Supported Providers